 The best thing about SlimComputer is that it displays user opinions from across the web allowing you to decide if you wish to remove a program.
 In addition, you can click the More Info icon against each program to understand if you would need that program in the future.

-BCuninstaller is a simple lightweight Bulk Crap Uninstaller for Windows, you may want to check out.
+- BCuninstaller is a simple lightweight Bulk Crap Uninstaller for Windows

 Please let us know if you have used any other anti-crapware and found it satisfactory – so that we may share it with others.